-Value Added is akin to Gross Domestic Product (GDP) or at the North Carolina level, Gross State Product (GSP).
+Value Added is akin to Gross Domestic Product (GDP).
 Value Added includes the Labor Income dollars, as well as Taxes on Production and Imports (TOPI), and Other Property Income (OPI).
 Andrew’s Bootleg contributes $738,481 in Direct Value Added.
 Remember, this includes the $155,320 in Labor Income, plus TOPI and OPI.

 Indirect Value Added